Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC

-For relabeling, we use the mixture model fitting procedure proposed by Roodaki \textit{et al.}~\citep{roodaki_relabeling_2014}.
+For relabeling, one can use the mixture model fitting procedure by Roodaki \textit{et al.}~\citep{roodaki_relabeling_2014}.
 This procedure assumes that the \(k\) DoAs \(\vphi_{1\text{:}k} = (\phi_{1}, \ldots, \phi_{k})\) in \(\vtheta_k\) are sampled without replacement from a mixture of \(\kappa \in \mathbb{N}_{>0}\) Gaussian components and a uniform component representing outliers.
 For \(\kappa\), we choose the 90\% percentile of the posterior of \(k\), as proposed in~\citep{roodaki_relabeling_2014}.
-An example is demonstrated in \cref{figure:output_doa_density}: In contrast to the ``unlabeled'' posterior (gray), the components of the mixture approximation (colored) can readily be used to quantify the uncertainty or obtain point estimates of the individual sources.
+An example is demonstrated in \cref{figure:output_doa_density}: In contrast to the ``unlabeled'' posterior (gray), the components of the mixture approximation (colored) can be used to quantify the uncertainty or obtain point estimates of the individual sources.

 \paragraph{Reconstruction} The latent source signals can be reconstructed through the following sampling procedure: { } That is, for each RJMCMC sample, the closed-form conditional in \cref{eq:reconstruction_posterior} can be used to sample from the latent source signal posterior.
-The ``labels'' generated by the relabeling procedure of Roodaki \textit{et al.}~\citep{roodaki_relabeling_2014} can be used to register the source signal samples to their corresponding source.
+The ``labels'' generated by the relabeling procedure in \citep{roodaki_relabeling_2014} can be used to register the source signal samples to their corresponding source.